etamarah/Home-project/README.md

 7. Create a new Jenkinsfile for your CI/CD pipeline.
 8. Run ‘jenkinsfile build’ to run the pipeline.

-Once the pipeline is completed, your app will be deployed to EKS
+Once the pipeline is completed, your app will be deployed to EKS and can be accessed on the UI

+NOTE
+To ensure complete automation of this project i configured a github webhook push event to automate a new build anytime a new version of the code in checked into the project Repo